cheimabou/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script writes into a file a result of ls -la command
+this script prints the file and duplicates the last line